PakistanAI/Educational_guide/courses.md

 - No practical advice on how to approach and solve machine learning problems is given throughout the course

 #### [Introduction to Statistical Learning and its applications in R (book)](https://www-bcf.usc.edu/~gareth/ISL/)
 Access: Free
 From the authors of what is considered by many as the mother of all books on machine learning 'Elements of Statistical Learning'.
 This book aims to be a simpler introduction to most of the contents of the aforementioned book, without much of the mathematical detail, along with how to implement the techniques taught in the R language.
-An absolute must-have for everyone wanting to get a solid grip on Machine learning through the model-based, and also algorithmic approaches with labs and tons of exercises for practice.
+An absolute must-have for everyone wanting to get a solid grip on Machine Learning through the model-based, and also algorithmic approaches with labs and tons of exercises for practice.

 Advantages:
 - In-depth (compared to most of the famous courses out there)